 To summarise, the Master tab is there for legacy reasons but apart from that, you’d better forget about it at all.

 The New 3-Way Wheels

-The new Color Balance tool differentiates from the classic Master version in three important ways:
+The new Color Balance tool was introduced in Capture One Pro 8.2, and differentiates from the classic Master version in three important ways:

 - separate color toning for three brightness levels Shadow, Midtone, and Highlight